State and Local Policy Database

 Equity Metrics and Workforce DevelopmentList All

-Efficiency Maine Trust (EMT) has increased its engagement of low- to moderate-income customers and small businesses through targeted outreach regarding enhanced incentives for heat pumps and weatherization.
-For Low Income Initiatives, EMT holds quarterly stakeholder advisory group meetings to engage organizations who serve low-income households.
-EMT invites nonprofit groups, native American representatives, state government and utility staff.
+Efficiency Maine has increased its engagement of low- to moderate-income customers and small businesses through targeted outreach regarding enhanced incentives for heat pumps and weatherization.
+For Low Income Initiatives, Efficiency Maine holds quarterly stakeholder advisory group meetings to engage organizations who serve low income households.
+Efficiency Maine invites nonprofit groups, native American representatives, state government and utility staff.
 The purpose of this meeting is to increase engagement with low-income Mainers.
-Under Low Income Initiatives, EMT sends outreach material directly to eligible individuals as well as uses targeted digital ads and area-specific radio spots to broaden the reach.
+Under Low Income Initiatives, Efficiency Maine sends outreach material directly to eligible individuals as well as uses targeted digital ads and area-specific radio spots to broaden the reach.
 The program manager supplements these efforts with presentations to towns and affordable housing association members.
-For the Small Business Initiative, EMT conducts targeted marketing and outreach efforts to reach small businesses, including direct mail and phone calls to eligible businesses; collaboration with local groups such as Climate to Thrive, The Nature Conservancy, and chambers of commerce; and public relations activities targeted at eligible participants.
+For the Small Business Initiative, Efficiency Maine conducts targeted marketing and outreach efforts to reach small businesses, including direct mail and phone calls to eligible businesses; collaboration with local groups such as Climate to Thrive, The Nature Conservancy, and chambers of commerce; and public relations activities targeted at eligible participants.
 Another means of engagement come from the network of trade allies called Qualified Partners.
 These independent businesses are the primary marketers of the program—working with their existing customers and identifying new customers for energy-efficient equipment.
 For businesses that do not currently work with a contractor or a Qualified Partner, the Efficiency Maine website features an online search tool to easily put potential customers in touch with a Qualified Partner in their area.
 The Program Managers for Electric Vehicle Initiatives engage with the aforementioned quarterly advisory group, the Maine Climate Council Equity Subcommittee, and the Maine Affordable Housing Coalition to gather insight and raise awareness about low-income EV rebates and charging infrastructure opportunities.

 Workforce Development